Feedback About wiseGEEK Login

 Illych

 It's interesting that this article includes the idea that one of the main reason communism so often fails is that people are simply unable to live up to socialist principles.
-I think it's possible people in positions of power are always going to be driven by personal fulfilment and success (ie. greed).
+I think it's possible people in positions of power are always going to be driven by personal fulfillment and success (ie. greed).
 It's a depressing thought but I'm unsure about whether it's entirely true or not.

 This idea and a lot of the ideology of capitalism stem from John Nash's work on game theory, who I saw in a documentary made quite recently and he himself questioned some of the conclusions reached by the research, or at least the way they it has been implemented in a capitalist society.
 You might know John Nash as the mathematician from the film A Beautiful Mind.